2.5 The Kingdom Fungi

 To these can be added many other differences.
 For example: in their cell membranes animals use cholesterol, fungi use ergosterol; in their cell walls, plants use cellulose (a glucose polymer), fungi use chitin (a glucosamine polymer); recent genomic surveys show that plant genomes lack gene sequences that are crucial in animal development, and vice-versa, and fungal genomes have none of the sequences that are important in controlling multicellular development in animals or plants.
 This latter point implies that animals, plants and fungi separated at a unicellular grade of organisation.

-The fungal kingdom is now recognised as one of the oldest and largest clades of living organisms.
-Kingdom Fungi is a monophyletic group that diverged from a common ancestor with the animals about 800 to 900 million years ago.
-In the most recent phylogenetic classification scheme, the true fungi (or Eumycota), which make up this monophyletic clade called Kingdom Fungi comprises the seven phyla (the taxon ‘phylum’ has been borrowed from animal taxonomy):
+The fungal kingdom is now recognised as one of the oldest and largest clades of living organisms on Earth.
+Kingdom Fungi is a monophyletic group which diverged from a common ancestor with the animals about 800 to 900 million years ago.
+We continue to follow the phylogenetic classification scheme suggested by Hibbett et al. (2007), as this appears to be a well-corroborated phylogenetic framework but modified in accordance with McLaughlin et al. (2009), Jones et al. (2011), Powell & Letcher (2014), Spatafora et al. (2016) and McCarthy & Fitzpatrick (2017).
+In this summarised arrangement, the Eumycota (or true fungi), that make up the monophyletic clade called Kingdom Fungi, is comprised of the ten phyla (the taxon ‘phylum’ has been borrowed from animal taxonomy) listed immediately below:

 The last two phyla being combined in the subkingdom Dikarya (Hibbett et al. 2007) and there are four subphyla that were traditionally placed in the phylum Zygomycota (1065 species in 168 genera).
 These taxa will be described in more detail in Chapter 3 and we say something about Zygomycota below.